quickts/nestjs-mssql/README.md

 export class MyModule {}
 ```

-Inject and the use `MssqlService` inside your services:
+Inject and then use `MssqlService` inside your services:

 ```ts
 @Injectable()